Jackohass/Fastest-SPH-framework/README.md

 ## BibTex

-Please cite the following paper if it helps.
+Please cite the following papers if it helps.

 @article{HUANG2020101088,
 title = {Novel hierarchical strategies for SPH-centric algorithms on GPGPU},